Skip to Content

 Step 3: Monitor the sync

-After starting the sync, you are redirected to the Sync Runs page.
+After starting the sync, the platform opens the Sync Runs page.
 Here you can see:

 • The sync status (running, completed, failed)